The Home I’m Buying Didn’t Appraise: Now What?

-If you’re buying or selling a home in Wellington and dealing with a low appraisal in Wellington FL, it can feel like the deal is falling apart.
+If you are buying or selling a home and dealing with a low appraisal, it can feel like the deal is falling apart.
 A low appraisal is one of the most common hurdles in a real estate transaction, especially when pricing moves faster than recent comparable sales support.

 A low appraisal doesn’t automatically kill a deal, but it does require a strategy to move forward.